Ligonier Township, Westmoreland County, Pennsylvania: Public Services

 In 2019 the Ligonier Township police and the Ligonier Borough police both combined their respective police departments to form the Ligonier Valley Police Department (LVPD).

-The LVPD is currently staffed by an Chief of Police, Assistant Chief, Sergeant and 11 patrol officers.
-The LVPD also employs a K-9 officer that is partnered with the Sergeant and also employs a school resource officer to patrol the three schools within Ligonier.
+The LVPD is currently staffed by a Chief of Police, Sergeant and 11 patrol officers.
+The LVPD also employs a K-9 officer that is partnered with the Sergeant and also employs two school resource officers, one to patrol the three schools within Ligonier and another is assigned to the Valley School of Ligonier.

-The Patrol officers are responsible for patrolling the Ligonier Valley which includes the villages of Waterford, Darlington, Wilpen and Laughlintown and the Borough of Ligonier.
+The Patrol officers are responsible for patrolling the Ligonier Valley which includes the villages of Waterford, Darlington, Wilpen and Laughlintown, the Borough of Ligonier and Laurel Mountain Borough.

 The police department suffered tragedy in May 2015 when K-9 handler LT.
 Eric Eslary was killed in the line of duty in a motor vehicle accident.
 His K-9 Blek was also injured and made a full recovery from the accident.
 K-9 Blek died of natural causes in 2018.

 The Ligonier Township Municipal Authority (whose board members are appointed by the supervisors) provides water and sewage service to township residents.
 Fire protection services are provided by a 100% totally volunteer force, from three of the township's villages.